 - High School Diploma or Graduate Equivalency Diploma (GED) - High School Chemistry or College Chemistry Course- Must be completed within the last 5 years or less.
-(Biology and Algebra recommended) - Satisfactory achievement on the NLN Pre-Nursing Exam (at least 45% on RN percentile rank on all sections: verbal, math, science), SAT Exam score of at least 480 Math and 480 Verbal / Reading, or ATI TEAS Exam scores of at least 55% in reading, math, and science. - Satisfactory personal interview may be required. - Two (2) letters of Reference - Official High School and / or College Transcript(s) - Overall GPA of at least 2.5 (if less than 12 College credits, High School GPA of at least 2.5).
+(Biology and Algebra recommended) - Satisfactory achievement on the NLN Pre-Nursing Exam scores of at least 50% on RN percentile rank on all sections: verbal, math, and science, SAT Exam scores of at least 500 Math and 500 Verbal / Reading, or ATI TEAS Exam scores of at least 60% in reading, math, science and English.